 Orchids are one of the most sought-after flowers.
 They are expensive, elegant, dainty, rare to find and possess a miraculous beauty.
-Of course not everyone can afford to bring orchids on their way home as a gift too often, but even a one-time gift of an orchid signifies feelings of love, romance and friendship.
+Of course not everyone can afford to buy an orchid on their way home as a gift too often.
+However, even a one-time gift of an orchid signifies feelings of love, romance and friendship.
 In this article, we will discuss the history of orchids (or orchid origin)

 The History of Orchids:

 Eurasia, America and Canada are known as the homes of orchid but today they are found almost in every part of the world except for the arid zones.
 However, there are few arid areas that support the growth of orchids but very few species are native to such locations.
 This is where it belongs to, coming to the origination of orchid, its first specie, comes a long history, attached and associated with different ways of treating, keeping, growing and discovering an orchid flower.